-at our Idaho Falls plastic surgery center can help you achieve beautiful results.
+Breast augmentation at our plastic surgery centers in Idaho Falls, Idaho, and Wilson, Wyoming, can help you achieve beautiful results.
 However, getting these results also depends on you.
 Following your surgeon’s post-op care instructions is imperative to ensure a smooth recovery.
 Below are a few essential healing tips that will assist with your recovery:

 Do get plenty of rest.
 Sleep is essential to a healthy immune system and a smooth recovery.
 Your body works hard to heal after surgery, and when we sleep, the body can dedicate more blood flow to injured tissues.
 The increased oxygen and nutrients will promote healing.
 Try to sleep on your back with your body elevated to minimize fluid buildup and enhance circulation.